3191110276/intro-to-kubernetes/4_Scaling_our_App/solutions/challenge2/README.md

 kubectl get pods --show-labels
 ```

 The '--show-labels' modifier allows us to see the labels that have been assigned to a pod.
 If we didn't change anything in the ReplicaSet, we should have 2 pods up and running.
-We can now remove the label from one of them by using the followong command (remember to substitute 'pod_name' for the actual name of the pod):
+We can now remove the label from one of them by using the following command (remember to substitute 'pod_name' for the actual name of the pod):

 ```
 kubectl label pod pod_name app-